themetalfleece/neogma-docs/md/docs/Models/Instances.md

     });
 ```

 **WARNING**: Updating a instance ignores its `RelatedNodesToAssociate` field (as described below) meaning that related nodes will not be created and associated.
-Only the initial `save` (when an instance doesn't yet exist in the database) creates associates related nodes.
+Only the initial `save` (when an instance doesn't yet exist in the database) creates related nodes.

 ## Accessing the Instance's properties and methods
 ```js